 We took home a 2020 Coonawarra Late Harvest Riesling and a 2018 Limited Release “The Gables” Cabernet Sauvignon

 The Redman Wines cellar door is the most understated of all that we visited.
-In fact, when we turned up we weren’t actually sure we had even found the cellar door.
+When we turned up we weren’t sure we had even found the cellar door.
 But don’t let that put you off coming here to taste the wines.

 Unsurprisingly the wines here were predominantly reds, with a riesling and a rosé representing the lighter wines.
 They do a good job of their full-bodied reds though, and almost any of them would be a nice addition to the dinner table.